mr-bt/manager.README/README.md

 When you bump into a roadblock that you can’t solve or something needs approval from high, let me know.
 I’ll work with you.
 Don’t get hung up on “process”, upcoming meetings and such.
 Just-in-time escalation is usually more efficient.
 Always go back to common sense, your and business priorities.

-#### When the decision it's not yours to make or you weren't included
+#### When the decision it’s not yours to make, or you weren’t included

 If you agree with the decision, happy days.
 Joins forces and get it done.
-It is, however, harder to buy-in into decision that you don't agree or weren't included.
-Life happens and the world is not perfect.
-You're expected to:
+It is, however, harder to buy-in into a decision that you don’t agree with or you weren’t included.
+While I’ll always try to include you, life happens, the world is not perfect.
+You’re expected to:

-* Express clearly why you don't agree with the decision on the right forum.
+* Express clearly why you don’t agree with the decision on the right forum.
 * Provide clear, factual based and valid alternatives.
 * Be a team player.
-* If the decision hasn't changed, Disagree and Commit.
+* If the decision hasn’t changed, Disagree and Commit.
 Stand by it to the end while giving your best to make it a success.

 ### Communication

 #### Share information openly, broadly and deliberately

 Nothing to hide, all to share.
 Feel free to talk with anybody in the business.
 From C-levels to everyone else.
 If there’s something wrong, I appreciate hearing it from you so we can fix it together.
-Also, deliberately create communication forums to share information.
+Also, deliberately create/use communication forums to share information.
 Default to share everything, but use the right forums, so that is not considered “noise”.
 When it gets to be too much sharing, someone will tell you, and you adjust if needed.

 #### Radical candour